U.S. Route 19 in Tennessee: Route description

 US 19 is formed at Bluff City by the confluence of US 19E and US 19W.
 US 19E heads southeast toward Elizabethton and US 19W continues southwest concurrent with US 11E toward Johnson City.
 US 19 heads north concurrent with US 11E along Volunteer Parkway across the South Fork Holston River.
-The U.S. Highways have a diamond interchange with SR 394 just west of the state highway's junction with SR 390 (Bluff City Highway).
+The U.S. Highways have a diamond interchange with State Route 394 (SR 394) just west of the state highway's junction with SR 390 (Bluff City Highway).
 The U.S. Highways cross Beaver Creek adjacent to Bristol Motor Speedway and follow the stream's valley between the Whitetop Knobs to the east and the Beaver Creek Knobs to the west.
 US 11E and US 19 enter the city of Bristol.
 Three blocks south of the state line, the highways meet US 421 (Anderson Street).
 SR 34 breaks from its unsigned concurrency with US 11E and US 19 and heads east on US 421 toward Mountain City.
 The intersection forms the eastern terminus of SR 1.
 SR 1 joins the three U.S. Highways for three blocks to State Street, which follows the Tennessee–Virginia state line and serves as the main street of both cities of Bristol.
 SR 1 turns west along State Street while the three U.S. Highways continue into Bristol, Virginia.